hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 to ingest the streaming data.
 Journal is an in-memory structure with a fixed capacity.
 If the jobs consuming the journal can't keep up there is a risk of data loss.
-The pace of the data producers and the capacity of the Journal therefore determine the lenght of an error window of your application.
+The pace of the data producers and the capacity of the Journal therefore determine the length of an error window of your application.
 If you can't afford losing data, consider increasing the journal size or ingest streaming data using a persistent storage such as [Apache Kafka](https://docs.hazelcast.org/docs/jet/latest/manual/#kafka)